This online e-learning course is a home study course. Explore learning methods

 Yes, our extensive Tutor Support team are on hand by phone, email and Facebook to answer any questions that you may have about your training to ensure you are always fully supported and on track.

-It is difficult to give a definitive answer because every student is different.
-Some students are able to study full time, some can commit 16 hours per week – others only 6-8 hours part time.
-You may want to mix intensive periods of study with ‘rest’ periods to fit around work and family commitments.
+Every student is different, some students are able to study full time, some can commit 16 hours per week – others only 6-8 hours part-time.
+This along with fitting around work and family commitments will affect how long the course takes to complete.

-Also, you may be happy to attend courses in any location, giving you a greater choice of courses dates, while others may not.
-This is why we like to spend time designing your training plan with you before you enrol with us so that it fits around your commitments and the time you can dedicate to study.
+Our expert careers advisors will spend time designing your training plan with you before you enrol so that it fits around your commitments and the time you can dedicate to study.
+They will then be able to give you an estimated completion time.

 This course is for anyone with an interest in mental wellbeing and wished to enhance their knowledge into a career.
 This course is especially useful for people in the health sector such as sports centres and schools.